hideyukiinada/examples/keras/sin_curve.md

 Here is the result:
 ![Chart generated](https://github.com/hideyukiinada/examples/blob/master/assets/images/sine2.png)

-The neural network has never seen data greater than 3PI or less than -3PI, so it didn't know what to do.
+The neural network has never seen data greater than 3π or less than -3π, so it didn't know what to do.
 It guessed wrong!

-The key is that you have to make sure that training data includes data that is close to you see in production.
+The key is that **to make sure that training data includes data that is close to what you see in production.**

 So for this sine curve projection, there is no hope?
 Not quite.
 I have used LSTM to produce a sine curve beyond a point included the training set.
 If you are interested, please reach out to me.